frkatona/frkatona.github.io/Subpages/ChordNetwork/readme.md

   - [ ] 'play' button for to play the chord array

+    - [ ] arrows above the box to change voicing and extension to hear again on playback or copy to clipboard (will need to organize lastFourChords as objects probably)

 - [ ] add missing chord types

   - [ ] seventh scale degree (currently only have 2 dominants)

   - [ ] suspensions, extensions, etc.

+- [ ] css piano keyboard to visualize notes played for voicing

 - [x] assemble absolute chord information for a single chord (root, extensions, octave, voicing)